TimSamuelsen/CLID3DGUIdocs/docs/dynamicprint.rst

    | |logo1| | |logo2| |
    +---------+---------+

-iCLIP printer
+Others printers
 ---------------------------
-The iCLIP printer can control the exposure time (ms), LED intensity, dark time (ms), injection volume per layer (μl), and injection rate (μl/s) as dynamic variables.
+Other printers can control the exposure time (ms), LED intensity, dark time (ms), injection volume per layer (μl), and injection rate (μl/s) as dynamic variables.
 An example print script is included on the left side below with exposure time values ranging from 1-10, LED intensity values ranging from 11-20, dark time ranging from 21-30, layer thickness ranging from 31-40, stage velocity ranging from 41-50, stage acceleration ranging from 51-60, pump height ranging from 61-70, injection volume ranging from 71-80, and injection rate ranging from 81-90.
 The example print script was generated in